Does Car Insurance Cover My Own Injuries?

 INJURY-SPECIFIC CLAIM TIP

-If your health insurer pays your bills first and your car insurance also covers those costs, your health insurer may have a right of subrogation, meaning they can recover what they paid from your car insurance settlement.
+If your health insurer pays your bills first and your car insurance also covers those costs, your health insurer may have a right of subrogation, which means they can recover what they paid from your car insurance settlement.
 Notify both insurers early to avoid disputes about who pays what.

 Will an Injury Claim Raise Your Car Insurance Rates?